HISTORY OF THE FOUNDATION

-Hana Jirmusová (CZ), Director of the Egon Schiele Art Centrum.
+Hana Lazarowitz Jirmusová (CZ), Director of the Egon Schiele Art Centrum.

 The prominent 16th century building complex of the former town brewery was chosen as a suitable location for the planned Culture Centre.
 Gerwald Sonnberger developed the concept and cooperated with Serge Sabarsky and Hana Jirmusová to fulfill the plan.